n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 positioning. `POS_AFTER_MAIN` means that a character must be positioned immediately after the base consonant. `POS_BEFORE_SUBJOINED` and `POS_AFTER_SUBJOINED` mean that a character must be positioned before or after any below-base consonants, respectively.
-Similarly, `POS_BEFORE_POST` and `POS_AFTER_POST` mean that a character must be positioned before or after any post-base consonants, respectively.

 For shaping-engine implementers, the names used for the ordering categories matter only in that they are unambiguous.